Chaotic human simulation—Pinnacle of scientific achievements.

 • But this is precisely Alan Turing's halting problem and Kurt Goodell's mathematical incompleteness.
 Luckily (or unfortunately), nothing can be proven.

 The idea I am presenting is identical to the halting problem formulated by Alan Turing in 1936.
-Mathematical incompleteness (formulated by Kurt Goodell) holds that some statements cannot be proven or ruled out, no matter how many axioms we add.
+Mathematical incompleteness (formulated by Kurt Goodell) holds that some statements cannot be proven or ruled out, no matter how many hypotheses we add.

 The (shocking) conclusion is that we will probably never be able to prove any of the theses on the subject.
 The secret of life's essence will remain forever!

 A research proposal could examine arguments for living in a computer simulation.
+(Not an unequivocal conclusion)

 The findings cannot unequivocally prove one of the two possibilities; they can only strengthen the reasonable possibility of the two.